dsebban/md-blog/f_brackets.md

 You would think , that's it and in a lot of languages that's all you have, but in scala and other functional languages you have on more concept , let's do the last jump

-# What is a higher-order type ?
+# What abstracts over a first-order type ?

 As you notice each abstraction , abstract over the previous one